+- data sheet,

-- data sheet - controller and PC software manual. - installers of programs cooperating with the controller (PxMini Windows, PxMini Linux, PxDesigner) - file with device firmware update (the latest version at the time of recording the disc)
+- controller and PC software manual,

+- installers of programs cooperating with the controller (PxMini Windows, PxMini Linux, PxDesigner),

+- file with device firmware update.

 NOTE!
 All these files can be found on the manufacturer's website (pxm.pl).
 The firmware update is recommended to be downloaded from the product page, as there is always the latest version of the device firmware update.